 4) Healing Trauma: Our sensitivity and subtle awareness make human beings uniquely vulnerable to trauma, particularly in our earliest years.
 Trauma can hamper or even stop our growth and development in any area of our life.
 Trauma, the deepest, most painful wounding, carefully sealed away and hidden from ourselves, can be triggered and surface again, but this can become a precious opportunity for healing and resolution.
 Please see here for my recommended reading on this important subject.

 5) Knowing Our Self: Our personality is made up of our unique fixed and conditioned patterns of emotion, behaviour, coping strategies, bodily tensions, and ideas and beliefs about ourselves and others.
 Looking with the eyes of kindness, we can now see that we had no choice but to be shaped in these ways in our earliest years.
 Now, however, we can bring subtle awareness to the inner workings of our personality, so bringing greater freedom and authenticity.

 6) From Self To Soul: As we discover that our personality, our self, is not really us, we may wonder, "Who or what am I then, really?"
 With support, we can allow this self, made of our fixed patterns and strategies, to soften and relax.
 We can begin to open up and experience spaciousness, rather than remaining closed, tight or defended.
 This spaciousness allows both our wounds and also our deepest healing, our core or essence, to emerge from within.

-7) Soul, Being & Source: As our contracted personality patterns soften, and we become more in touch with awareness and authentic presence, we may start to wonder, "Is Reality perhaps supportive and benign, despite appearances?"
-As we explore this profound longing, we may discover a wider, deeper holding and support, called by some Being and Source.
+7) Soul, Being & Source: As our contracted personality patterns soften, and we become more in touch with awareness and authentic presence, we may start to wonder, "Might life and reality be supportive and benign, despite some appearances?"
+As we explore this profound question, we may discover a wider, deeper holding and support, called by some Being and Source.